Open-Attestation/open-attestation/README.md

 ### Document creation

-#### 1. with `DocumentBuilder` (recommended)
+#### 1. Using `DocumentBuilder` (Recommended)

-`DocumentBuilder` is a class that simplifies the process of creating documents.
-Documents created via this class are less likely to have errors.

-While `DocumentBuilder` should cover most use cases, users who require more control and flexiblity over the document creation process can use the `wrapDocument` and `signDocument` functions as described in the next section.
+`DocumentBuilder` is a class designed to streamline the document creation process, reducing the likelihood of errors.
+While it should suffice for most use cases, those needing finer control may opt for the `wrapDocument` and `signDocument` functions, as described in the next section.

 ```typescript
 import { DocumentBuilder, DocumentBuilderErrors } from "@govtechsg/open-attestation/4.0/builder";